 Also, taking it away from the philosophical "are college students valuable or deserving" discussion, can anyone show that this would actually help the economy, aside from this vague idea that we'd then have disposable income, which seems unsubstantiated?
 I know if I had an extra $2,000/month or whatever my household will be paying when I'm done with school, I'd be putting it towards my mortgage or a college fund for the kids.
 I would not be putting much or any of it back into the economy.

 True, I have a mortgage.
 But I already bought the house so forgiving my debt isn't going to get me to buy more houses, the money from that purchase is already out there.
 It's a done deal.
-The trends I've seen seem to show that our people, the educated middle class, we're not inclined to go out and do a bunch of spending.
+The trends I've seen seem to show that our people, the educated middle class, are not inclined to go out and do a bunch of spending.
 It's why the Bush stimulus didn't work.
 If you send me $600 I'm not spending it.
 I'm paying down credit cards or saving it.
 It doesn't really help the economy.

 I did some very rough fast research.
 If the national student loan debt is roughly $850B let's say the government holds 1/4 of that.
 So $200B.
 Let's say half of that has been turned into bonds.
 If you forgive it you have to call those bonds at a cost of $100B plus the forgiveness is going to cost you $200B.
 So you're now at a $300B outlay.
 Then you figure you're not getting interest that you would have gotten on those payments so maybe that's another $100B.
 So now we're looking at $400B for this idea.
 Roughly half of the Wall Street bailout.
 Is that really what we want?
 Without knowing the projected gain it just doesn't seem worth it.